ING Banner

 SYS> autotv off Turns off continuous readout mode.

-Note: If the pointing is still bad after the single star calibrate, then refer to the troubleshooting guide.
+IMPORTANT: If the pointing is still bad after the single star calibrate, then refer to bad pointing section in the troubleshooting guide. guide.
 First try zerosetting the telescope again, the default calibrate and then the 7 star calibrate if necessary.

 The typical "default" WFC focus is around 43.35 and the last night value is written on the white board.
 If the seeing is unstable (changing rapidly) or bad (> ∼2 arcsec) do not attempt to focus the telescope.
 Instead, you can adopt the focus from the last night.
 If you need to determine focus values in more filters, use preferably broad band filters first, which need lower exposure times, and afterwards narrow band filters, if sky conditions are stable.
 Otherwise you could rely on filter offsets if they are known in the filter database.
 Focusing in narrow band filters needs longer exposure times (at least 2-3 times or more) than in broad band filters.

-To determine the best telescope focus select a suitable field (e.g. one of the WFC photometric standard fields).
+To determine the best telescope focus select a suitable field (e.g. one of the WFC photometric standard fields, check visibility using LANDSCAPE).
 Choose either a field close to your first target, or continue using the same field as the single star calibrate.
 Sometimes these fields can be too crowded and in that case try a suitable blank field.

 SYS> gocat {suitable standard field}

-Then make sure the camera is not windowed (disable any eventual defined window),
+Then make sure the camera is not binned or windowed (disable any eventual defined window),

 SYS> window 4 disable